supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Configure_Pipelines_as_Code_with_YAML.md

 After you complete this lab, you will be able to:

--   configure CI/CD pipelines as code with YAML in Azure DevOps
+-  Configure CI/CD pipelines as code with YAML in Azure DevOps
+-  Configure  Environment settings for CI/CD pipelines

 ## Estimated timing: 60 minutes